jpgmv1998/reproducible_paper_template/README.md

 * `projectSpecific` - a folder containing:

-    * possibly multiple subfolders, if the project has more than one base sample for analysis (e.g one sample at the municipality level and the other at the individual level).
-Each subfolder should contain:
+    * possibly multiple folders, if the project has more than one base sample for analysis (e.g one sample at the municipality level and the other at the individual level).
+Each folder should contain:

-      * `sampleConstruction_projectSpecific_subfolderName.R` - an R script to create the samples of interest (e.g. panel, cross-section, spatial).
+      * `sampleConstruction_projectSpecific_folderName.R` - an R script to create the samples of interest (e.g. panel, cross-section, spatial).

-      * multiple R scripts with pattern `variableTheme_projectSpecific_subfolderName.R` to extract/create the variables of interest using one or more data files from `data/raw2clean/datasetName_dataSource/output`, and merge with the relevant sample.
+      * multiple R scripts with pattern `variableTheme_projectSpecific_folderName.R` to extract/create the variables of interest using one or more data files from `data/raw2clean/datasetName_dataSource/output`, and merge with the relevant sample.

-      * `sampleAnalysis_subfolderName.R` - an R script to combine all relevant files in `data/projectSpecific/subfolderName` into a single `sampleAnalysis_subfolderName.Rdata` file.
+      * `sampleAnalysis_folderName.R` - an R script to combine all relevant files in `data/projectSpecific/folderName` into at least one output file for analysis.

-      * `_masterfile_projectSpecific_subfolderName.R` - an R script to source all projectSpecifc/subfolderName R scripts in the desired sequence.
+      * `_masterfile_projectSpecific_folderName.R` - an R script to source all `projectSpecifc/folderName` R scripts in the desired sequence.

-      * `_timeProcessing_projectSpecific_subfolderName.csv` - a csv file containing the time each script took to run.
+      * `_timeProcessing_projectSpecific_folderName.csv` - a csv file containing the time each script took to run.

-* `analysis` - a folder containing some subfolders like:
+* `analysis` - a folder containing some folders like:

   * `maps` - to generate maps when using spatial data.